A Chic French Restaurant Rises Inside Dupont’s St. Gregory Hotel

 Veteran D.C. chef Frank Morales’s diverse cooking background includes recent stints at downtown power spot Oval Room (now La Bise) and Alexandria’s modern American eatery Rustico, along with Penn Quarter’s acclaimed Zola back in the day.

 Morales got his start at NYC’s legendary Le Cirque, and Ellington Park Bistro marks his long-awaited comeback to French cuisine.
-Opening entrees under his watch include Arctic char with lime-pickle Swiss chard and a carrot-ginger reduction or chestnut-dotted bucatini in a forest mushroom ragu.
+Opening entrees under his watch include Arctic char with lime-pickle Swiss chard and a carrot-ginger reduction; beef bourguignon topped with buttery potato puree; or chestnut-dotted bucatini in a forest mushroom ragu.

 Each day of the week is devoted to a different dish for Francophiles.
 There’s duck confit Tuesdays, seafood bouillabaisse Fridays, and New York strip au poivre Saturdays.